billthefarmer/notes/src/main/assets/help.md

 You may use a note template.
 If a template is set it will be copied to a new note.
 A date code &ndash; `<<date>>` may be inserted into the template which will be converted into the current date and time.
-Alternatively a date template may be added to the code &ndash;
+Alternatively a date pattern may be added to the code &ndash;
 `<<date EEEE d MMMM yyyy HH:mm>>` for a custom date format.
-See [here](https://developer.android.com/reference/java/text/SimpleDateFormat#date-and-time-patterns) for the format documentation.
+See [here](https://developer.android.com/reference/java/text/SimpleDateFormat#date-and-time-patterns) for the pattern documentation.

 ## Text
 You may receive text clips from another app.
 The text will be added at